The Worship Experience

 - After the meal, our worship points us back out into the world and to living our faith in daily life.
 We pray for grace to share the love that has found us in all our relationships, and to be the hands and feet of the servant Christ in the world.
 We receive a blessing, sing a closing hymn and are dismissed with a simple exhortation like, “Go in peace.
 Proclaim the good news.”

-We sing a combination of traditional and contemporary hymns accompanied by organ and piano.
-Guest instrumentalists often contribute to our worship, and the 10:30 a.m. service features our Sanctuary Choir as well.
+We sing a combination of traditional and modern hymns accompanied by organ and piano.
+Guest instrumentalists often contribute to our worship.
+The Sanctuary Choir is directed by Dr. David Gresham and sings year-around.
 Our liturgy uses the resources of the hymnal, Evangelical Lutheran Worship, to provide both familiar and new music for congregational singing.
-Our handbell choirs and Sunday School children also offer special music in our worship services.
+Our handbell choir and Sunday School children also offer special music in our worship services.

 Please join us!